The strong global dimension of piecewise hereditary algebras: Morphisms in bounded derived categories of weighted projective lines

-The work presented in this text was done while the second named author was associated professor at Universit\'e Blaise Pascal and during visits to the first and second named authors.
-He would like to thank the members of the Department of Mathematics at Université Blaise Pascal as well as the first and third named author for their warm hospitality.
+The work presented in this text was done while the second named author was associated professor at Universit\'e Blaise Pascal and during visits to the first and third named authors.
+He would like to thank the members of the Department of Mathematics at Université Blaise Pascal as well as the first and third named authors for their warm hospitality.